 He was appointed a senior advisor to the UK Prime Minister where he advised Downing Street and the White House on the successful launch of their Supplier Finance initiatives.

 Today, Greensill has a team of 150 in London, New York, Chicago, Frankfurt, Sydney and Mexico City.

-Lex is the co-founder and CEO of Greensill Capital and a Crown Representative and Senior Advisor to Her Majesty's Government.
+Lex is the co-founder and CEO of Greensill Capital.

 Lex previously established the global SCF business at Morgan Stanley and led the EMEA SCF business at Citi.

 Lex holds an MBA from Manchester Business School and is a Solicitor of the Supreme Courts of England and Wales, and Queensland.